 Beyond school design, Elliot has played a key role in designing and developing outside of school programs (such as Seed-To-Table and Makerspaces) —that are specifically designed to entwine head, heart, health and hand.
 Elliot has always held that the key to education—and really to humanity—is to have students and staff—and people in general—do things that matter to them and their communities.
 If this “do-think-do” mentality seems simple, it's intended to.
 Elliot's educational philosophy—one which is embedded at the core of Big Picture's successful school design—is that practice should inform theory and that theory should inform practice, a cycle that can lead to profound change, and one that has earned Elliot wide acclaim and recognition.

-He was selected as one of the Twelve Most Daring Educators in the World by the George Lucas Educational Foundation and is one of the HundrED’s most inspiring global educators.
-His dissertation on Innovative Pedagogy and New Facilities won the merit award from DesignShare, the international forum for innovative schools.
-Elliot has won a regional Emmy for his work as an Executive Producer on Big Picture Learning’s early Public Service Announcements.
+He was selected as one of the Twelve Most Daring Educators in the World by the George Lucas Educational Foundation and is one of the HundrED's most inspiring global educators.
+His dissertation on innovative pedagogy and new facilities won the merit award from DesignShare, the international forum for innovative schools.
+Elliot has won a regional Emmy for his work as Executive Producer on Big Picture Learning's early public service announcements.

-Presently, one of most important initiatives Elliot is involved with is working with the MUSE School as their Chief Learning Officer to develop MUSE’s innovative programs and to help spread these to other schools.
+Presently, Elliot is working with the MUSE School as their Chief Learning Officer to develop MUSE's innovative programs and to help spread these to other schools.